 Michael’s Aqueduct Report includes his selections, analysis, fair odds line, and wagering recommendations.
 Michael has been handicapping the New York circuit on a daily basis for nearly three decades.
 Aqueduct runs Wednesday through Sunday and Michael covers the action from New York each racing day!

 Special: Michael Dempsey's full card reports for the Aqueduct Winter / Spring meeting between now and April 26 which includes his selections, analysis, fair odds line, and wagering recommendations.
-Only $149.95 for all reports!
+Only $89.95 for the remainder of the meeting!

 Michael’s Best Plays Report